Current Travel Advice for Customers.Click here

 English is widely spoken although not necessarily fluently.
 Nevertheless, getting around and making yourself understood using just English is easy – most people, especially in the tourist areas, have a decent grasp of the language.
 You’ll find that most signs are written in both Arabic and English too, making things fairly easy.

-The holy month of Ramadan will be celebrated in the late summer (27 May 2017 - 25 June 2017 - subject to change).
+The holy month of Ramadan will be celebrated in the late summer (11 April - 12 May 2021, 2 April - 1 May 2022).
 During Ramadan, Muslims all over the world abstain from food, drink, and other physical needs during daylight hours.
 As a result hotels in the United Arab Emirates have restrictions on alcohol, food consumption and entertainment between sunrise and sunset.
 At nightfall these restrictions are lifted and normal eating, drinking and entertainment policies are resumed.

 Abu Dhabi has a well-planned road system, which is good, as the road is the only effective way of getting around.
 Unlike Dubai, Abu Dhabi does not have a metro and it doesn’t have a railway system either.
 Your options are fairly simply broken down into driving yourself or being driven, whether that’s in a taxi or a bus.